 This can be a little tough when your child is playing all day long and continuously getting more toys out.
 Have a toy box in each room that you can quickly throw everything into.
 As long as the floor is clear, they won’t be able to fall over anything.

-It’s also a great clean up idea in case guests are coming over.
+It’s also a great clean up idea in case guests are coming over (or hire a maid service).
 Your home will look spotless in minutes, and no one will know it looked like a tornado hit the room moments before.
 There are a lot of beautiful furniture pieces available now that can be used to hide toys in.

 Move Furniture Away From Windows and Secure Cupboards